kyma-incubator/varkes/openapi-mock/README.md

 Features
 ---------------------------

-- **Supports Swagger 2.0 specs in JSON or YAML** <br>
+- **Supports OpenAPI 3.0 specs in JSON or YAML** <br>
-OpenAPI Mock uses [Swagger-Express-Middleware](https://github.com/BigstickCarpet/swagger-express-middleware) to parse, validate, and dereference Swagger files.
+OpenAPI Mock uses [Swagger-Express-Middleware](https://github.com/BigstickCarpet/swagger-express-middleware) to parse, validate, and dereference OpenAPI files.
 You can also create your custom implementation for a response and for errors.

 - **Records Every Request made to the node** <br>
 Creates a requests.log file that contains the urls being called, the header of the request and the body of the request if exists using the [morgan](https://www.npmjs.com/package/morgan) logging framework.